What does contextualization in missions mean?

 This is a difficult idea to put into illustrative words.
 Perhaps it will help to compare the Navajo's overall view of history with our own.
 A Navajo believes that his people were created in mythic times through various miraculous adventures, each of which gave rise to the ancestor of one of the tribe's many clans.
 To him, those times are not really past.
 By singing the proper songs and carrying out certain rituals, the Navajo medicine man brings those events of the creation myths back to life and uses them to cure illnesses.
 Similarly, the Hopi Indian, dancing in his elaborate mask and costume, becomes, to a degree, one of the beings who created the earth and to whom the Hopi owe allegiance.

 In the day-to-day life of the Christian, however, there is no such circularity of existence.
 The earth was created and will remain so until it ends.
 Christ was born, lived, preached, and was crucified.
-If he is to come again it will be a second coming, not the same one.
-Adam and Abraham, Moses and Saul are historical as well as sacred figures and our theologians and historians have spent much time establishing their precise place in history.
+If he is to come again, it will be a second coming, not the same one.
+Adam and Abraham, Moses and Saul are historical as well as sacred figures, and our theologians and historians have spent a lot of time establishing their precise place in history.
 From Adam's fall to the present is an expanse of time that will never be repeated.

 The caveat remains.
 Don't expect all people to view as you do this thing called progress or even to understand the idea.
 Remembering this can save a great deal of frustrating misunderstandings.